 Joseph Edwin Haeger interviews Gabino Iglesias about his novel Coyote Songs, gaining insights into this brilliant book, his approach, and establishing a genre all his own.

 S.M.
 Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In “Stretch Marks,” Park shares what it’s been like being tall his whole life.
+In “A Clean Slate,” Park talks about his OCD neighbors and cleanliness.

-John Michael continues his series, reflecting on life and people encountered, with three new stories about defense mechanisms, basketball, and contemplating what’s next.
+John Michael continues his series, reflecting on life and people encountered, with two new stories about the passing of a beloved community member and evolving towards joy.

 Joseph Edwin Haeger reviews The Lonesome Bodybuilder by Yukiko Motoya; translated by Asa Yoneda.
 (Soft Skull Press)